NobleMajo/discord-bot-typescript-boilerplate/README.md

 The Discord Bot Boilerplate is a perfect starting point for `TypeScript` developers who want to `quickly kickstart` their bot projects.
 It provides a `100% type-safe` boilerplate, ensuring a robust foundation for building Discord bots.

-# env
+## Environment setup

-Before running the bot, you need to set up your environment variables like the following:
+Before running the bot, make sure to set up your environment variables as follows:
 ```bash
 export DISCORD_BOT_TOKEN=CHANGE_ME
 export DISCORD_GUILD_ID=CHANGE_ME